Akkuma/eslint/docs/developer-guide/shareable-configs.md

 **Important:** We strongly recommend always including a default config for your plugin to avoid errors.

-## Dynamic Configs With Local File Resolution
+## Local Config File Resolution

-If you need to make a config that can handle various scenarios, such as local development and CI, you can create a single config that handles all these scenarios.
+If you need to make multiple configs that can extend from each other and live in different directories, you can create a single shareable config that handles this scenario.

-As an example, let's assume you're using the package name `eslint-config-myconfig` and you have an environment variable `APP_ENVIRONMENT` that is either `'dev'` or `'ci'` and an environment variable `REPO_TYPE` that is either `frontend` or `backend`.
-Let's also assume your package looks something like this:
+As an example, let's assume you're using the package name `eslint-config-myconfig` and your package looks something like this:

 ```text
 myconfig